-By importing your bank account statement as a .CSV file, Roger lets you easily match transactions listed on your bank account with bills or receipts in Roger to help you prepare for bank reconciliation.
+By importing your bank account statement as a .CSV file, Corpay One lets you easily match transactions listed on your bank account with bills or receipts in Corpay One to help you prepare for bank reconciliation.

 And if the corresponding document has simply gone missing, you can either ignore the transaction altogether or add it to Inbox to help you keep an overview of the missing document.

-All documents will be synced to your accounting platform thanks to Roger's integrations, hereby ensuring consistency between your bank account and your accounting platform.
+All documents will be synced to your accounting platform thanks to Corpay One's integrations, hereby ensuring consistency between your bank account and your accounting platform.

 How to submit a bank account statement

-3. After selecting the desired file, Roger will show you a preview of the data taken from the file.
+3. After selecting the desired file, you will be shown a preview of the data taken from the file:

-You must now map each column in the .CSV file with a parameter in Roger: date, amount, description and currency.
-In addition, you can check the box Has Header Row to tell Roger that the first row in the .CSV file contains the header of each column and not data.
+You must now map each column in the .CSV file with a parameter in Corpay One: date, amount, description and currency.
+In addition, you can check the box Has Header Row to tell Corpay One that the first row in the .CSV file contains the header of each column and not data.